 Having Trouble?
 For the quickest trouble shooting response please email email@example.com.
 We will have a staff member standing by until 8pm to assist.
 Please note that they will not be able to assist on IT issues, but they can help make sure you’re in the right place!
 You can test your connection to the stream starting at 7:15pm.
 If you see the title of the show – you’ve arrived!

 RUN TIME: 1 HR

-All ticket buyers will be sent a link to access the event two hours prior to the start time on APR 28.
-This event is live, and will not be available to watch after the play reading finishes.
+All ticket buyers will be sent a link to access the live-stream two hours prior to the start time on JAN 28.
+You will also receive a link to watch the rebroadcast anytime through Jan 31.